Water Level Planning Guidelines

 Suwannee River Water

-Management's water level info from the White Springs, FL measuring
+Management's water level info from the White Springs measuring station

 here.